On computational capabilities of Ising machines based on nonlinear oscillators,: QKM, XY model, and rank-2 SDP

-An extension of the Ising model, the XY-model, is obtained by considering vector-valued functions on the graph: $\boxi : \set{V} \to \mathbb{S}^2 $, where $\mathbb{S}^2 $ is the set of unit vectors on a 2D Euclidean plane, $\mathbb{R}^2 $.
-In other words, to each vertex we assign a unit vector $\vec{\xi}_m $.
-With each configuration we associate the energy
+An extension of the Ising model, the XY model, is obtained by considering vector-valued functions on the graph: $\boxi : \set{V} \to \mathbb{S}^2 $, where $\mathbb{S}^2 $ is the set of unit vectors on a 2D Euclidean plane, $\mathbb{R}^2 $.
+The configuration energy is given by